-Dr. Rovira is an ICREA Research Professor at the University of Barcelona (UB).
-She did part of her PhD research in USA (North Carolina State University and Southern Illinois University) and obtained her PhD degree in Chemistry from the UB in 1995, working with J Novoa.
-Afterwards, she spent almost three years (1996-1998) as postdoctoral fellow at the Max-Planck-Institute für Festkörperforschung (Stuttgart, Germany), working with M. Parrinello.
-In 2002 she obtained a Ramón y Cajal position and moved to the Parc Científic de Barcelona.
+Dr. Rovira is ICREA Research Professor at the University of Barcelona (UB).
+She did part of her PhD research in USA (NCSU and SIU) and obtained her PhD degree in Chemistry from the UB in 1995.
+She performed postdoctoral stays at the Max-Planck-Institut für Festkörperforschung (Stuttgart, Germany, 1996-1998) and UB (1999-2001).
+In 2002 she obtained a Ramón y Cajal position and started her research group at the Parc Científic de Barcelona.
 She was appointed ICREA Research Professor in 2007 and moved to the UB (Department of Chemistry) in 2012.
-Dr. Rovira has received research awards from the Government of Catalunya ("Distinció de la Generalitat", 2003) and the city of Barcelona (City Prize on experimental sciences and technology, 2017).
-She is the author of about 130 publications in peer-reviewed journals, mainly in the fields of Theoretical Chemistry and Computational Biology.
+Dr. Rovira has received research awards from the Government of Catalonia ("Distinció de la Generalitat", 2003) and the Barcelona City Council (Experimental Sciences and Technology, 2016).
+She is the author of about 140 publications in peer-reviewed journals and books, mainly in the fields of Theoretical Chemistry and Computational Biology.

-Key wordsmolecular modeling - ab initio molecular dynamics - hemeproteins - glycoproteins
+Key wordsmolecular modeling - ab initio molecular dynamics - heme proteins - glycobiology